 Prerequisite: Audition.
 Courses must be taken in sequence.
+Laboratory: Minimum 64 hours per semester

 Designed to train and/or coach students in the presentation of musical theatre performances, emphasizing proper solo and ensemble vocal techniques as they pertain to the musical theatre.